silogen/docs/docs/tutorials/ai-workspace-tutorial.md

         sample_out = out_path.replace(".jsonl", f".sample{create_sample_n}.jsonl")
         create_sample(out_path, sample_out, create_sample_n)
         print(f'Created random sample of {create_sample_n} lines: {sample_out}')
 ```

-### 2. Upload dataset to Developer Center data set catalogue
+### 2. Upload the dataset to the Developer Center catalog

-You can upload a dataset into SiloGen using the SiloGen API.
-See example below:
+You can upload a dataset to SiloGen using the SiloGen API.
+See the examples below.

-Example: API call using Curl
+**Example:** API call using Curl

 ```python
 curl -X 'POST' \